 Red wine keeps us healthy

-A 5-ounce glass of wine is fat free, cholesterol free, and only 100 calories.
+A five-ounce glass of wine is fat free, cholesterol free, and only 100 calories.
 But other than helping to keep you slim and trim, it can keep your brain sharp.
 Resveratrol is in the skin of red grapes, and it's the mortal enemy of beta-amyloid — a protein that's a contributing factor to Alzheimer's.
 So, a glass of wine here and there can slow down the formation of this baddie.
 Looks like they weren't kidding when they said, “Let's drink to your health.”

 Sangria is a refreshing way to cool off in the summer.
 It's also a great way to expand your taste buds' horizons.
 There's literally no end to the variety, with some recipes containing bitters or Italian amaro liqueurs.
 Being that it's National Red Wine Day, you probably want to stick to red wine-based sangria.
 (But, if you sneak some white wine into the party, we won't think any less of you...okay, maybe just a little!)

 Red wine makes food taste better

 Drinking a glass of red wine isn't the only way to celebrate.
 Wine not only pairs well with food but it's a key ingredient in some seriously tasty dishes.
 There are standard dishes like Spaghetti Bolognese that have red wine infused in the sauce.
 If you're a more more adventurous foodie, try some cabernet apple slaw.
 You'll be happy to know that red wine is also a nice complement to spiced pear bread pudding.